dmorse/pscfpp/README.md

 The procedure described above for building PSCF is somewhat similar to the standard "configure; make; make install" procedure used for GNU software.
 One difference is that PSCF does not require a separate "make install" command.
-The PSCF "make" command creates executables in the bin/ subdirectory of the pscfpp/ directory tree that also contains source files.
+The PSCF "make" command creates executables in the bin subdirectory of the pscfpp directory tree that also contains source files.
 The above instructions assume that this is the intended final destination of the executable files, rather than a standard unix system directory such as /user/local in which the unix shell would look for executable files by default.
-If the pscfpp/ directory is created within a user's home directory, the above instructions thus do not require the use of special sudo or adminstrator permission in order to comple and install the package.
+If the pscfpp directory is created within a user's home directory, the above instructions thus do not require the use of special sudo or adminstrator permission in order to comple and install the package.
 This procedure, however, instead requires the user